kolkhis/psc/src/u4ws.md

 ---

-1. While this isn’t, strictly speaking, an automation course there is some value in looking at automation of the bastion deployments.
+1. While this isn't, strictly speaking, an automation course there is some value in looking at automation of the bastion deployments.
 Check out this ansible code:
    <https://github.com/het-tanis/stream_setup/blob/master/roles/bastion_deploy/tasks/main.yml>